 In 1887, Winifred married Captain Hon Alfred John George Byng.
 However, Byng died only ten months after the wedding.
 Her second marriage in 1890 was to Herbert Coulston Gardner, the first Baron Burghclere, a Liberal MP and later, a member of the Privy Council.

 Winifred and Herbert, now Lord and Lady Burghclere, had four children.
 They were all daughters and the youngest of them, Evelyn Gardner, had a brief and rather disastrous marriage to the novelist Evelyn Waugh.
-It was a marriage that was met with considerable disapproval by Lady Burghclere who was by all accounts, a very formidable woman, especially when it came to who wanted to marry her daughters!
+It was a marriage that was met with considerable disapproval by Lady Burghclere who was, by all accounts, a very formidable woman, especially when it came to who wanted to marry her daughters!

 In one of her letters to my grandmother, Ethel North (Lady Burghclere’s maid) refers to this doomed relationship and Lady Burghclere’s opinion of her youngest daughter’s choice of husband.

 “Miss Evelyn got married against Lady B’s wishes last month.
 As far as we can judge, a very unsatisfactory young man whose only living is an occasional book.
 Time alone will show of course.”

 The marriage ended after She-Evelyn (as the Waugh scholars call her) had an affair with a mutual friend of theirs named John Heygate, prompting Ethel to refer to her in another letter as “wicked Miss E”.
 In fact, all of Lady Burghclere’s daughters appear to have caused their mother some considerable concern in their choice of partners and lifestyles.